Princeton Branch

-Service on the Princeton Branch was temporarily suspended and replaced by shuttle buses from October 14, 2018 through May 11, 2019, as part of NJT's systemwide service reductions during the installation and testing of positive train control.
+Service on the Princeton Branch was temporarily suspended and replaced by shuttle buses from October 14, 2018, through May 11, 2019, as part of NJT's systemwide service reductions during the installation and testing of positive train control.

 Service

-The Princeton Branch provides rail service directly to the Princeton University campus from Princeton Junction, where New Jersey Transit and Amtrak provide Northeast Corridor rail service, heading northeast to Newark, New York City, and Boston, and southwest to Trenton, Philadelphia, and Washington.
+The Princeton Branch provides rail service directly to the Princeton University campus from Princeton Junction, where New Jersey Transit and Amtrak provide Northeast Corridor rail service, heading northeast to Newark, New York City, and Boston, and southwest to Trenton, Philadelphia, and Washington, D.C.
 As of 2016, the branch schedule includes 41 round trips each weekday.
 The line is served by a two-car set of GE Arrow III self-propelled electric coach cars.

-Service suspension
+Service suspension 2018–19

-In September 2018, New Jersey Transit announced that it would be suspending all service on the Princeton Branch from mid-October 2018 until mid-January 2019, and providing shuttle bus service instead.
-Restoration of train service was later postponed until May 12, 2019.
-Systemwide service reductions were attributed to the installation and testing of positive train control, compounded by a shortage of train engineers.
+In September 2018, New Jersey Transit announced that it would suspend all service on the Princeton Branch from mid-October 2018 until mid-January 2019, and provide shuttle bus service instead.
+The restoration of the train service was postponed until May 12, 2019.
+Systemwide service reductions were attributed to installing and testing positive train control, compounded by a shortage of train engineers.
 The automatic braking system will not be installed on the Princeton Branch itself.